No matching videos

 Where: Camp takes place at the YMCA Camp Wewa in Apopka, FL.
 Directions to Camp Wewa

-How to Apply: Once you have completed the Screening you will Complete the Camp Application & fax or Mail it to TLC (Not Camp Wewa).
+How to Apply: Once you have completed the Screening you will Complete the Camp Application (call 407 248-0030 for the application) & fax or Mail it to TLC (Not Camp Wewa).

 What to Bring: If you are interested in our camp and most of your questions will be answered by reviewing the Camp Application and Parent Handbook & What to Bring to Camp.
 Some of your questions should be answered on this web page.
 Call (407) 248-0030 to set up the screening.